galica9999/aws-cloud-formation-tiered-network-config/README.md

 * **ConstraintDescription** - This is used to tell a user that there are requirements when creating this field.

 ### DBName
+This field is used to name the database.
+Its used as an easy to find name for us to use.
 ```json
 "DBName": {
       "Default": "mydb",